litalidev/docker-ubuntu-sshd/README.md

 # docker-ubuntu-sshd
-A simple ubuntu based docker image with sshd using supervisord
+A simple ubuntu based docker image with sshd

 To build